 You must have heard of this common saying.
 One should drink at least eight glasses of water throughout the day.
 It is easy to remember.
 Besides, it can be a reasonable goal.
 Healthy and fit people consume water-rich food to stay on track.
 Some people might need more water intake to compromise water loss.
 Whereas, few others may need less.

 Here are some of the factors that can help the accommodation.

 First of all, exercise.
 Intense activities like exercise cause more water loss.
 Sweating is one of the primary ways to lose fluid from the body.
 Therefore, drink water before a workout.
+So as ou sweat, you also need to rehydrate yourself.
+If doing the workout, you need to know how much water should i drink a day, as it may differ from others.
 During the workout, try not to drink much water.
 It will hinder your intensity of working out.